openITCOCKPIT/openITCOCKPIT-documentation/en/docs/monitoring/maps.md

 #### Generation through container structure

-The hosts serve as the starting point for generation.
-All hosts and containers from each host to the client container are taken into account.
+The hosts serve as the starting point for the generation.
+All hosts and containers from each host up to the specified container are taken into account.
 A map is created for each of these containers.
 Maps/containers that are further down the hierarchy in the container structure are added to the maps above them as summary items so that the container structure can be clicked through.
-Hosts are also added as summary items to the generated map representing the assigned container.
+Hosts are also added as summary items to the generated map that represents the assigned container.

 ![](/images/mapmodule-mapgeneratormapexample.png)

-The generation can be restricted by specifying start containers.
-If start containers are defined, one of these containers must appear in the container hierarchy of the host up to the client container.
+The generation will be restricted by the specification of containers.
+For the specified containers, one of these containers must occur in the container hierarchy of the host up to the client container.
 Otherwise, the host and its hierarchy are ignored.
-These start containers then form the first containers in the hierarchy, instead of the client container.
+These containers then form the first containers in the hierarchy.

 ![](/images/mapmodule-mapgeneratorgeneratedmaps.png)

-The generated maps are assigned the client container or, if start containers are used, the respective start container in the hierarchy as the assigned container.
+The generated maps receive the specified container that occurs in the hierarchy as the assigned container.

 The “Items per line” field specifies how many items are placed in a row before a line break occurs.